berttejeda/ansible-taskrunner/README.md

 Employ a pre-execution script that operates above the `ansible-playbook` command:
   - Accomplishes the same as the above, but in more uniform manner
-  - Support for command-line parameters/flags
+  - Support for custom command-line parameters/flags
   - Embedded dynamic inventory
-  - Embedded shell functions
+  - Embedded make-style shell functions
-  - Each `tasks` playbook
-    - acts like a command-line script
-    - is a valid ansible playbook (Taskfile.yaml), and can thus be launched with the `ansible-playbook` command
-  - Variables available to the pre-execution phase are also available to the ansible execution phase

 Advantages to this approach:
 - Easier to manage